-Supported by PortaSwitch[®].
-See the Caller ID (CNAM) Lookup section for more details.
+See the Caller ID (CNAM) lookup chapter for more details.

 Calling plan - forwarded/transferred

 This plan enables administrators to prevent users from forwarding or transferring calls to certain types of numbers, such as long distance, toll, or premium numbers.

 Supported by PortaSwitch[®].
 Forbid required destinations in the tariff and define it within the product configuration with the FOLLOWME access code.